Gnomeek/advent_of_code_2025/README.md

 This repo is used to store my `Python` solutions for [Advent of Code 2025](https://adventofcode.com/2025).

 This repo is grouped by day, every folder contains a sample input and solver.
-Solver is written in vanilla `Python` without dependencies except stdlib.
+Solver is written in vanilla `Python` without dependencies except stdlib(mostly).

-Run testcase by `cd dayn; python3 main.py test`
+Run solver on testcase and real input by `cd dayn; python3 main.py test` and `cd dayn; python3 main.py`, respectively.

-Run solver on real input by `cd dayn; python3 main.py`
+This repo is `uv` friendly so you can use `cd dayn; uv run main.py` and `cd dayn; uv run main.py test` for those solvers that requires dependencies other than stdlib. `uv run` won't pollute your python env and you don't have to create venv.

 The real input for each day is added in `.gitignore` on purpose.